4 ways to enjoy a lighter, refreshing glass of iced tea

-A cold glass of iced tea on a warm summer day is often thought to be the quintessential refreshing beverage.
-Besides being a tasty refreshment, tea also offers several health benefits.
+A cold glass of iced Lipton tea on a warm summer day is often thought to be the quintessential refreshing beverage.
+But in addition to being a tasty refreshment, tea also offers several health benefits.

 Find four ways to enjoy a lightened up version of iced tea:

-- Getting a Caffeine Boost from Tea: For a caffeine boost, try brewing a cup of Republic of Tea's Gingermint Green Tea.
-Each tea bag has 50 mg caffeine, which is about what you get in a 12-ounce Diet Coke.
+For a caffeine boost, try brewing a cup of pure green tea.
+A serving contains 50 milligrams of caffeine, which is about what you get in a 12-ounce Diet Coke.